Margaux Hemingway's house

 This is the house where Margaux Hemingway died.

-It is situated at 139 Fraser Avenue in Santa Monica, California.
+It is located at 139 Fraser Avenue in Santa Monica, California.

 Hemingway was a 1970s supermodel who appeared on the covers of magazines such as Vogue, Time, Cosmopolitan, and Elle.
 She was also the granddaughter of novelist and short-story writer Ernest Hemingway.